michael-hahn/pytorch-tree-lstm/README.md

 * `edge_evaluation_order` - A size E tensor containing the calculation step at which each child node should be summed.

-Example code generating these tensors for the example tree above is present in the `convert_tree_to_tensors.py` script.
+Example code generating these tensors for the four node example tree above is present in the `convert_tree_to_tensors.py` script.
 The output of the script is:

 ```python
 features: